spitzerUH/distributed_systems/README.md

 ## Overview

+Player opens the game with modern web browser.
+On the main menu player can enter an existing room code or create new room.
+The game starts to run the moment the first player joins the room.
+Other player can join the game session at any time.
+Because the game runs purely on the client side, the session ends when last one leaves the room.

+The rooms or game sessions are mainly a way to decide who the server will broadcast messages when new clients want to connect.
+They are only alive when there is a client connected in a game session.
+First one creates one, last one destroys it.

+There are two options for the game session that are discussed.
+First one is that the game will go live the moment the session is created.
+Second one is that players can send ready signal to start the game.
+There will be observer mode so in either case new clients can join the room at any point.

 2-Dimensional game, where players can move vertically and horizontally to collect points and to gain advantage.
 The game is played in rooms of 2-8 players.
 A new room can be created by anyone, and anyone can create a room which is identified with a code.